alastor128484-ops/More-about-me/README.md

 ### 🤖 Aspiring AI Specialist | 🐍 Python Learner | 🏋️ Calisthenics Practitioner

-I am a 14-year-old developer from South Africa, currently "locking in" to become a professional AI Specialist by the age of 18.
+I am a 14-year-old developer, that's currently "locking in" to become a professional AI Specialist by the age of 18.
 I believe in discipline, logic, and consistent growth.

 ---